 You can file your case in person at the small claims court.
 Once you get to the courthouse, locate the room number for the "Clerk of the Court."
 Once in the room, locate if they have a special line for small claims cases.
 Make sure to bring at least 2 copies of the small claims lawsuit with you and any other required forms.

 Make sure you submit at least 2 copies of the small claims lawsuit to the court, all other required forms, and an envelope so that the court can return a copy of the filed lawsuit to you.
 This envelope needs to be labeled with your address and have enough stamps for the documents to come back to you.
 If you don't do this, the court may not file your lawsuit or will file your lawsuit but not mail it back to you.

-Most California small claims courts don't accept lawsuits filed online.
+Many California small claims courts don't accept lawsuits filed online.
 This is called electronic filing or e-filing.
 If the small claims court you are filing accepts your lawsuit electronically, be prepared to use a complicated system designed for law firms.
 Go to your local small claims court website to find out if they have adopted e-filing and which system they use.
-Be prepared to pay additional transactions fees as well.
+Be prepared to pay additional transaction fees as well.

 How to serve your small claims lawsuit

 Once you file your case, the next step is to notify the person you are suing that they have been sued.
 This is called "service of process" or "serving."

 NOT YOU!
 You cannot serve your own small claims lawsuit.